jwcrown/GoStop/README.md

-# Game24
+# Go Stop

 A console game made using C#, based on the traditional korean card game Go-Stop.
 Rules may be found here: https://www.pagat.com/fishing/gostop.html

 # Setup